 Examples:

 Expert Tip: Always choose an appealing scene that can set the mood for your essay.
-When describing the scene, you can use the spatial order format to make things clear.
+When describing the scene, you can use the spatial order format to clarify things.

-Give a fact, description, or definition that will intrigue your readers and make them stick to the end.
+Give a fact, description, or definition that intrigues your readers and makes them stick to the end.
 The hook should be relevant to your significant arguments in the essay.

 Expert Advice: Be very careful with definitions.
 If you commence your essay with a definition lifted from a dictionary, your professor can loathe your paper.
 If you decide to begin an essay with a definition relating to the topic, do not copy and paste a definition.
 Instead, paraphrase the definition and cite it.